aayushshrestha783/RobotSoccer/README.md

 - Screws
 - `For Kicking Mechanism` :
     - Rack and Pinning Technique(Parts) :
-        - Rack and Rack slider.
+        - Rack
-        - Pin Gear.
+        - Rack slider
-        - Pad.
+        - Pin Gear
-        - Catapult Rubber.
+        - Catapult Rubber

 ### Process :
 - Firstly the Chassis was made using ply of size 20*17cm.